LDTI-UON/learning_tools_integration/README.md

 ### Contribution guidelines ###

-* Contributors are NEEDED, so if you're keen on building this tool further please contact Paul Sijpkes.
+* Contributors are NEEDED, so if you're keen on building this tool further please contact [Paul Sijpkes](mailto:paul.sijpkes@newcastle.edu.au).

-### Who do I talk to? ###

-* Repo owner or admin
-* Other community or team contact